-PV systems with at least simple separation between DC side and AC side do not need any specific earth fault protection on AC side.
+PV systems with at least a simple separation between the DC side and AC side do not need any specific earth fault protection on the AC side.

-Without at least a simple separation between DC side and AC side a RCD Class B shall be inserted downstream the output side of the inverter.
-If the inverter, by construction, cannot inject DC current on AC side also in case of fault, a RCD Class A or Class B shall be inserted downstream the output side of the inverter.
+Without at least a simple separation between DC side and AC side an RCD Class B shall be inserted downstream of the output side of the inverter.
+If the inverter, by construction, cannot inject DC current on the AC side also in case of fault, a RCD Class A or Class B shall be inserted downstream the output side of the inverter.

-2.6.5 Protection against effects of lightning and overvoltage
+2.6.5 Protection against the effects of lightning and overvoltage